Influences on Faculty Uptake from a Faculty Learning Community: Results

 \subsubsection{Comprehension}

+All three of our Fellows have educational goals for their classrooms.
+These goals are related with 3DL and focus on assisting students develop scientific and critical thinking skills that they can apply to different areas in their education and life.

-When it comes to the ideas of 3DL and using it in the classroom Ron felt positive that 3DL aligns with his educational goals for his class.
-When asked about his learning goals for his class, Ron responded, “What I’ve internalized as my goal for the class is to help them learn problem solving skills~[I].”
-More specifically Ron wanted his “students to do [every scientific practice] in the classroom, […] it doesn't matter if they are K through 12 or college age or 50 physics majors or not physics majors.
-These are the practices that I'd like to see my students do~[I].”
+Ron’s learning goal for his class “is to help them learn problem solving skills~[I].”
+More specifically Ron wanted his “students to do [every scientific practice] in the classroom, […] These are the practices that I'd like to see my students do~[I].”
 These learning goals also extend to students in his advanced lab course.
 When talking about his advanced lab course Ron states, “I mean, there's just so much of 3D that you should be doing~[I].”
 Overall, Ron believes the principles of 3DL, specifically how it teaches scientific practices, aligns well with what he wants students to learn.